Q1. What are the challenges of promoting tourism in a small island that is politically divided in two parts?

 Cyprus’ tourism strategy for 2030 aims to establish Cyprus as a climate-friendly destination and develop sustainable tourism.
 The strategy focuses on the mountain and rural areas as a year-round destination for agrotourism and more responsible tourism.
 Rural ecotourism benefits the local communities directly and more efficiently, by making their lifestyle viable so that they can combine earning a livelihood from their land both via agriculture and tourism.
 During the pandemic period, Cyprus is working towards sustainable tourism development with the aid of the EU Green Deal Funds.

 Q4.
-How has the COVID-19 affected the tourism industry in Cyprus, and what are the government’s plans to reopen the country’s tourism and hospitality sectors for foreigners?
+How has the tourism industry in Cyprus been affected and what are the government’s plans to reopen the country’s tourism and hospitality sectors for foreigners?

 The pandemic has affected the tourism industry around the world to a great extent, since people in some cases are not even allowed to travel abroad.
 In other cases, various measures in place, such as testing and quarantine, seem to hinder the free flow of tourism globally.